No-Bull How to Become IT Information Security Consultant

 Keep in mind.
 Every problem in computer science can be solved by adding additional layer of abstraction.
 Except one. - Too many Layers of Abstraction.
 Most advanced system are actually very simple and modular.
 You know, these ones you run ./configure and make

-Now you screatched the surface.
+Now you scratched the surface.
 Be ready for everything and do your homework.
 There's no such things as taking shortcuts.
 Remember, these guys hired you after dealing with a lot of "smart heads" that tried to bind them to a specific vendor, overcharge, hiding incompetency.
 Simply, do as you would do if it's your company.
 If you don't know something, find someone who does.
 Infosec consultancy is small village.
-Between all the shiny websites, it's actually the word of mouth that brings busssiness.
+Between all the shiny websites, it's actually the word of mouth that brings business.

 Share the Fun!